straker/livingcss/README.md

      */
     ```

 * `@example` - Provide an example that will be displayed in the style guide.
-Can provide a type to change the language for code highlighting, and you can also provide a filename to be used as the example.
+Can provide a type to change the language for code highlighting, and you can also provide a file path to be used as the example.

     ```css
     /**